 The preparation of these interim condensed consolidated financial statements requires management to make assumptions and estimates that affect the reported amounts of revenues, expenses, assets, liabilities, and disclosure of contingent liabilities at the date of these interim condensed consolidated financial statements.
 If in the future such assumptions and estimates deviate from the actual circumstances, the original assumptions and estimates will be modified as appropriate in the period in which the circumstances change.

 The Group operates in industries where significant seasonal or cyclical variations in total sales are not experienced during the financial year.

 Income tax expense is recognized based on the best estimate of the weighted average annual income tax rate expected for the full financial year.

-Global supply chains - Global supply chains face significant challenges in logistics and the timely availability of certain materials and parts, especially with regards to the supply chain for electronic components.
+Global supply chains – During the last two years, global supply chains faced significant challenges in logistics and the timely availability of certain materials and parts, especially with regards to the supply chain for electronic components.
 Through various mitigation actions, Tecan was able to avoid any major disruption in its ability to produce and deliver products to customers.
-As one of these measures, Tecan has encouraged its suppliers on various tiers of the supply chains to increase their inventories of critical components and raw materials and has also increased its own inventory levels.
-Tecan also closely monitors the developments in global logistics to ensure sufficient transport capacity.
-In some cases and for certain product types, longer production and logistics times have extended usual delivery times, which could affect shipping and local installation dates.
+As one of these measures, the Group also increased its own inventories levels.
+These safety stocks have been reduced in the first half of 2023 as the development of global logistics has continued to improve.
+Delivery times, especially for electronic components, are still long, but delivery reliability for most parts has also improved.

-The accounting policies used in the preparation of the interim condensed consolidated financial statements are consistent with those followed in the preparation of the consolidated financial statements 2021, except for the adoption of the following new or revised/amended standards and interpretations, effective as from January 1, 2022:
+The accounting policies applied in the preparation of the interim condensed consolidated financial statements are consistent with those followed in the preparation of the annual consolidated financial statements 2022, except for the adoption of the following amended standards, effective as from January 1, 2023:

-The adoption of the amended standards did not result in substantial changes to the Group’s accounting policies.
+The adoption of the amended standards did not result in material changes to the Group’s accounting policies.